phetsims/graphing-quadratics/doc/implementation-notes.md

 _by_ + _c_.

 [Quadratic](https://github.com/phetsims/graphing-quadratics/blob/main/js/common/model/Quadratic.ts) is the primary model component.
-It is essentially an immutable data structure that describes a quadratic equation.
+It is an immutable data structure that describes a quadratic equation.
 It supports instantiation using standard form (via the constructor), vertex form (via `createFromVertexForm`) and alternate vertex form ( via `createFromAlternateVertexForm`).